aspnet/Tooling/dotnercore-vs-mapping.md

 # Visual Studio Version Requirements for .NET Core
 Last updated: 2018-08-10

-The version of .NET Core you are targeting will dicate the minimum required version of Visual Studio you need to use.
+The version of .NET Core you are targeting dicates the minimum required version of Visual Studio.
 The current required versions are as follow:

 <table>
     <tr>